Mostofa-Hasin-Mahdi/CartKoi/README.md

 - **Real-Time Distance Calculation:** CartKoi uses the Haversine formula to compute exactly how far away a food cart is based on your device's GPS.
 - **Advanced Filtering & Search:** Client-side, ultra-fast search functionality to instantly filter carts by name or "Open Now" status.
 - **Reviews & Ratings:** Leave reviews and see community ratings before you visit.
-- **Native Sharing:** One-click Web Share API integration to easily send cart locations to friends via WhatsApp, Messenger, or Twitter.
+- **Native Sharing & Socials:** One-click Web Share API integration to easily send cart locations.
+Connect directly with the carts via their dynamic Foodpanda, Facebook, and Instagram links.

 ### 🏢 For Food Cart Owners (Management)
 - **Role-Based Access Control (RBAC):** Secure Supabase Auth ensures owners have full control over their business.
-- **Dynamic Dashboard:** Update menus, toggle availability, and set daily operating hours effortlessly.
+- **Dynamic Dashboard:** Update menus, add food descriptions, toggle availability, and set daily operating hours effortlessly.
 - **Client-Side Image Compression:** Zero-dependency, hardware-accelerated image compression (via HTML5 Canvas) ensures that when owners upload 5MB camera photos, they are squashed to ~100KB before uploading, saving massive bandwidth and making the app lightning fast.

 ### 🧑‍🍳 For Employees (Operations)